 These gifts can be really helpful for kids who need some motivation to work on the underlying foundations for school skills.
 The idea is to get them having so much fun with you and the gift, that they won't even realize you are helping them work on their skills!

 Where possible, I have added details to explain why each toy or game is helpful, and I've also linked to pages on my site where you can get more information about that skill.

-Although there are toys and games that work on language skill, math and other areas of learning, I have focused mainly on gifts that build visual perception, spatial perception, planning and organization skills.
+Although there are toys and games on the market that work on language skills, math and other areas of learning, I have focused mainly on gifts that build visual perception, spatial perception, planning and organization skills.

 For your convenience, I have linked to the suggested resources on Amazon or other suppliers.
 These links, marked #Ad, are my affiliate links,